revolist/revogrid-docs/gantt.md

   useCases:
     id: gantt-use-cases
     kicker: Use cases
-    title: Where teams embed RevoGrid Gantt.
+    title: Where teams embed RevoGantt.
-    description: Use RevoGrid Gantt when planning belongs inside an operational product, not in a separate project-management tab.
+    description: Use RevoGantt when planning belongs inside an operational product, not in a separate project-management tab.
     benefits:
       label: Explore the complete Gantt use-case library
       href: /gantt/use-cases